hexaaproject/hexaa-backend/README.md

 awk '$2~"^/$"{$4="acl,"$4}1' OFS="\t" /etc/fstab
 mount -o remount /

-# Deletes the cache and logs directories and recreates them with the necessary access for the user and the server app
+# Creates the cache and logs directories with the necessary access for the user and the server app
 cd YOUR_HEXAA_INSTALL_DIR
-rm -rf app/cache/*
-rm -rf app/logs/*

-# Creates default HEXAA log dir
+mkdir app/cache
+mkdir app/logs
 mkdir /var/log/hexaa

 # Use setfacl to set the necessary permissions for the web server write access